emqx/emqx-docs/en_US/data-integration/data-bridge-influxdb.md

 10. Back on the **Create Rule** page, verify the configured information.
 Click the **Create** button to generate the rule.
 The rule you created is shown in the rule list and the **status** should be connected.

 Now a rule to forward data to InfluxDB via an InfluxDB bridge is created.
-You can click **Integration** -> **Flows** to view the topology.
+You can click **Integration** -> **Flow Designer** to view the topology.
 It can be seen that the messages under topic `t/#`  are sent and saved to InfluxDB after parsing by the rule  `my_rule`.

 ### Test Rule and Data Bridge